A framework for spatial heat risk assessment using a generalized similarity measure: Discussion

 Although in our case, the lower order eigenvalues for $\hat{E}_*$ and $\hat{V}_*$ both tended to zero, but a general scenario where the vectors in the high-risk clusters are distributed heteroscedastically may yield reference objects of rank strictly greater than unity.

-As per a study shown in \cite{huang2011everyone} for the Gywnns Fall Watershed, Maryland, the surface temperature has a high spatial variability and is correlated with the social factors \cite{huang2011everyone} implying local surface temperatures might be relevant to improve our model accuracy for the spatial heat risk assessment.
+As previous studies demonstrated, other heat metrics, such as surface temperature and mean radiant temperature, exhibit high spatial variability and are correlated with social factors \cite{huang2011everyone, kianmehr2023comparison}.
+This implies that using such heat metrics might be relevant to improve the accuracy of our model for spatial heat risk assessment.

 Moreover, with further information on the degree to which each variable might contribute to heat-related fatalities, more complex algorithms, including the differential weighting of various indicators, can be integrated into our framework to estimate the risk more accurately.